BotoX/xiaomi-m365-compatible-bms/README.md

 On the new V1.5 PCB it's a little trickier: [Image1](https://cloud.botox.bz/s/eYmBCM4Z44P84tj/preview) [Image2](https://cloud.botox.bz/s/7BkSS7NKk878B4d/preview)

 Flash the bootloader with [AVRDUDE](https://download.savannah.gnu.org/releases/avrdude/avrdude-6.3-mingw32.zip) using the following command: `avrdude -patmega328p -cstk500v2 -P/dev/ttyUSB0 -U lfuse:w:0xE2:m -U hfuse:w:0xDE:m -U efuse:w:0xFD:m -U lock:w:0xFF:m -U flash:w:optiboot_atmega328.hex`
-Adjust the `-P/dev/ttyUSB0` part to the correct COM port on your PC.
+* Adjust the `-P/dev/ttyUSB0` part to the correct COM port on your PC.
+* Please pay attention to the FUSES, the above values are for the BMS Versions with internal 8MHz Resonator.
+For the newer ones with external 8MHz Oscillator you should use 0xFF for the low-Fuse.

 ### Uploading/Updating firmware
 You can upload the firmware in platformio, there's a little arrow somewhere.